Wolfrax/PyDP/cc/Annotations.md

     Hence, the initializer will be 2.
 Same thing applies if the operators would be a constant or variable (previously declared), such as { 1 + b }, evaluation of BinOpExpression will resolve b into a value.
     Hence, such expression will be a constant.
 Thus, the initializer will be a one element list with a value.
-11. __int *b { a };__
+11. __int *a { b };__
-    - same case as 2.e above, different syntax. initializer will be a list with one element, mempos for 'a'.
+    - same case as 8 above, different syntax. initializer will be a list with one element, mempos for 'b'.
-    Thus, 'a' is already resolved to its address/mempos by the AST Initializer object and will be a number, not a symbolic constant.
+    Thus, 'b' is already resolved to its address/mempos by the AST Initializer object and will be a number, not a symbolic constant.
+12. __int *a { 'b' };__
+    - same case as 5 above, different syntax. initializer will be a list with one element, oridnal value for 'b'.
-12. __char *c { "ABC" };__
+13. __char *c { "abc" };__
-    - same case as 2.d above, different syntax. c is a pointer to the string ABC
+    - same case as 7 above, different syntax. c is a pointer to the string ABC

 ### Arrays